arista-eosplus/ansible-training/modules/module6/6-0-dynamic-inventory/README.md

 192.168.0.44               : ok=6    changed=0    unreachable=0    failed=0
 ```

 Simple as that we have used CVP to populate a dynamic inventory to execute our Ansible playbook against.
-If we were to add additional Arista devices to the inventory of CVP and rerun the ansible-playbook command, it would find these additional devices and run the plays/tasks against them as well.
+If we were to add additional Arista devices to the inventory of CVP and re-run the ansible-playbook command, it would find these additional devices and run the plays/tasks against them as well.

 # Complete